rewas20/auth_service/README.md

-# auth_service
+# Authentication Microservice Description
-A Node.js microservice for user authentication using Express, PostgreSQL, bcrypt, and JWT.
-Handles user registration, login, and token verification via REST APIs.
-Designed for integration within a microservices architecture.
+A standalone microservice built with Node.js and Express, designed to handle user authentication functionalities including registration, login, and token-based authorization.
+It uses PostgreSQL for persistent user data storage, bcrypt for secure password hashing, and JSON Web Tokens (JWT) for stateless authentication.
+The service provides RESTful endpoints and can be integrated with other microservices via secure HTTP communication.